leveldown-security/SVD-Loader-Ghidra/README.md

 ## Licensing

-The directories in the `SVDs/` directory each have their own license.
 The code in `cmsis_svd/` is licensed under the Apache License v2.0, the same as the 'upstream' [cmsis-svd](https://github.com/posborne/cmsis-svd/).
 The SVD-Loader itself is licensed under GPLv3.